buckleylab/Buckley_lab_protocols/Using_the_server/getting_started_on_server.md

    `source deactivate`

 ## Install Qiime2
 Qiime2 is software that you can use to analyze sequence data.
-It is a wrapper for many other different tools.
+It is a wrapper for many different software and makes them all easier to use together.
    - Use the instructions found here:\
    https://docs.qiime2.org/2018.2/install/native/#install-qiime-2-within-a-conda-environment
-     - Use the Linux instructions
+     - Use the Linux instructions.

 ## Make Jupyter Notebook screens command
 Jupyter Notebook is a scripting tool that you can use to run code from various languages.
 This step will create a command to allow you to easily create screens of Jupyter Notebook.